 The platform was extended to cross the Coal Burn at the north end, next to Poneil Coal Pit No 1.

 The line beyond Coalburn to Bankend closed in 1963.
+Despite this the box remained open.
 By this time the branch train was a DMU, not needing to run on to Bankend to run round.

 With closure in 1965 the line was cut back to Auchlochan Halt (by then closed).